Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 	</div>
 </div>
 !!!	quote
-	Materials in Blender can be set to be transparent, so that light can pass through any objects using the material.
+	Materials in [Blender] can be set to be transparent, so that light can pass through any objects using the material.
 Transparency is controlled using an “alpha” channel, where each pixel has an additional value, range 0-1, in addition to its RGB color values.
 If alpha=0, then the pixel is transparent, and the RGB values for the surface contribute nothing to the pixel’s appearance; for alpha=1, the surface is fully opaque, and the color of the surface determines the final color of the pixel.

 	<figure markdown>
 	<img src="/assets/images/transparency_enabled.png" class="white-border">
 	<figcaption>Transparency panel.</figcaption>
 	</figure>

-	In Blender, there are three ways in which the transparency of a material can be set: Mask, Z-Buffer and Raytrace.
+	In [Blender], there are three ways in which the transparency of a material can be set: Mask, Z-Buffer and Raytrace.
 Each of these is explained in more detail below.
 The Material Preview option with a sphere object gives a good demonstration of the capabilities of these three options.

 	[:octicons-arrow-right-24: [Reference](https://docs.blender.org/manual/en/2.79/render/blender_render/materials/properties/transparency.html)](#)